Pain Management Specialist, Asher Goldstein, recently spoke at an LDN Summit about the importance of LDN Titration kits.

 Our unique titration kits help with the success of therapy.
 We want to help patients identify the exact dose that brings improvement to their condition.

-The titration kit enables a patient to start their low dose naltrexone therapy and slowly ease into the dose that is appropriate for them.
+The LDN titration kit using oral capsules enables a patient to start their low dose naltrexone therapy and slowly ease into the dose that is appropriate for them.

 The kit contains a combination of 0.5-mg (Green Vial) and 1.5-mg (Amber Vial) capsules, allowing the patient to start at a dose of 1.5 mg and increase their dosage weekly by 0.5 mg until they reach their personal effective dose typically somewhere between 3 mg to 4.5 mg.
 We can communicate during the titration period with the patient and physician as needed to help determine the maintenance dose that is right for the patient.